clalil/fake_news_client/README.md

 ## Fake News - The newsroom challenge

-The application was created in November 2019, as a three week project during the the Craft Academy [Full Stack Web Developer Bootcamp](https://craftacademy.se/english/).
+The application was created in October & November of 2019, as a three week project during the the Craft Academy [Full Stack Web Developer Bootcamp](https://craftacademy.se/english/).

 ---
 ### Authors